zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/providers/_index.md

 ---
-title: "Get started with Arm-based cloud service platforms"
+title: Get started with Arm-based cloud service platforms

-description: >
-    Learn how to get started with Arm-based cloud service platforms.
+description: Learn how to get started with Arm-based cloud service platforms

 minutes_to_complete: 30

-who_is_this_for: >
-    Software developers new to using cloud service platforms.
+who_is_this_for: Software developers new to using cloud service platforms.

 learning_objectives:
     - Start an instance on an Arm-based cloud server.

-## Tags.
-No whitespace.
-An underscore will be visually replaced with whitespace.
+prerequisites:
+    - An account with the Arm-based cloud service provider of choice.

+### Tags
 skilllevels: Introductory
 subjects: NONE
 armips: